 Salt Lake County Adaptive Recreation

 Don’t miss out on an active lifestyle!
-Salt Lake County offers adaptive sports year round.
-Wheelchair Rugby, Basketball, Sled Hockey, Track and Field, Softball, and Soccer are just some of the adaptive programs currently offered through the County.
-For more information, please visit the Salt Lake County Adaptive Recreation website or call
+Srugby, basketball, sled hockey, track and field, softball, and soccer alt Lake County offers adaptive sports year round.
+Wheelchair are just some of the adaptive programs currently offered through the county.
+For more information, please visit the Salt Lake County Adaptive Recreation website or call.

-The Rehabilitation Center works closely with SPLORE to create many opportunities to engage in activities that enrich their life.
+The rehab center works closely with SPLORE to create many opportunities to engage in activities that enrich your life.

 Utah Independent Living Center